 A cybercriminal organization REvil threatens to make compromising documents on Donald Trump public after hacking servers of the Grubman, Shire, Meiselas and Sacks law firm which represents a plethora of A-listers.

-While the news of the attack went public on May 16th, the hacking itself had happened days before.
-REvil already used the Dark Web to post legal documents linked to Madonna to prove the legitimacy of their threats.
-Next, they say, will be President Donald Trump’s “dirty laundry.”
+While the news of the hacking went public on May 16th, it had actually happened days before.
+REvil already used the Dark Web to publish legal papers connected to the singer Madonna to prove the legitimacy of the threats.

-As Page Six reports, an anonymous source claims that the attorney refuses to comply since he believes that the acquired info will be released even if he pays.
+As Page Six reports, an anonymous source states that the firm refuses to comply, believing that the acquired info will be released either way.